jkitsao/kitsao-blog/content/posts/7-web-and-ui-design-inspiration-websites.md

 * illustration,
 * photography

 Creative professionals such as illustrators, web designers, graphic designers and icon artists use Dribbble to promote their work and meet colleagues.
-As a web developer or UI designer dribbble is a great place to find inspiration for your next design Dribbbble also offers amazing filter tools you can filter designs by color, Tags, Timeframe, and many other attributes Dribbble also offers a pro subscription where you can get to email the designer of a particular shot Overall its a neat platform to get inspired
+As a web developer or UI designer dribbble is a great place to find inspiration for your next design.
+Dribbbble also offers amazing filter tools you can filter designs by color, Tags, Timeframe, and many other attributes Dribbble also has a pro subscription where you  get to email the designer of a particular shot you like.
+Overall its a neat platform to get inspiration from.

 ## [Behance](https://dribbble.com/)

 ![Behance image](https://mir-s3-cdn-cf.behance.net/project_modules/1400/165af265485593.5af5bf8eae575.jpg)

 Just like Dribbble **Behance** is also a social network owned by Adobe for creatives of just about every field and discipline.
 It's a place to connect, inspire, and get hired—a portfolio site that's so much more.
-As a developer, you can utilize Behance tools to search for design and get inspired Behance also offers great filter tools like color, location, Layouts, and more
+As a developer, you can utilize Behance advanced  tools to search for design and get inspired Behance  offers great filter tools like color, location, Layouts, and more...

 ## [Awwwards](https://www.awwwards.com/)